 Here are a few tips gathered from several experienced and successful Adirondack hunters.
-If you keep these in mind, you could come away with your own story of how you bagged one of the Adirondack’s elusive eight or ten point bucks or even a 200 lb. black bear.
+If you keep these in mind, you could come away with your own story of how you bagged one of the Adirondack’s elusive eight or ten point bucks, or even a 200 pound black bear!

 Location, location, location

 It may sound obvious, but where you hunt really does matter.
-We do have a huge amount of state land to choose from in the Moose River Plains alone is 50,000 acres, and it has not been over-hunted.
+We do have a huge amount of state land to choose from — in the Moose River Plains alone there is 50,000 acres — and it has not been over-hunted.
 Your deer is out there, waiting for you!

-Start planning your trip by searching out different areas before season begins.
-Each town and area of woods is different so scout around, look for signs that an area has a worthwhile deer population (rubs on saplings, large scrapes on the ground, etc.) and decide exactly where in those woods you will have the best advantage.
+Start planning your trip by searching out different areas before the season begins.
+Each town and area of woods is different, so scout around, look for signs that an area has a worthwhile deer population (rubs on saplings, large scrapes on the ground, etc.), and decide exactly where in those woods you will have the best advantage.
 Then check out these great places to stay that will put you near your chosen neck of the woods.

 Remember to check area maps and signage to make sure the spot you select is state land.
-Also, it is your responsibility to know dates for start of the different seasons as well as specific hunting hours and any restrictions or bag limits.
-The DEC Hunting website is an excellent source for any questions you might have, including where to buy your hunting license.
+Also, it is your responsibility to know the start dates of the different seasons, as well as specific hunting hours and any restrictions or bag limits.
+The DEC hunting website is an excellent source for any questions you might have, including where to buy your hunting license.

 Are you carrying in and using a portable tree stand?
 Using a hunting blind?
 Are you using a driving method with a group of hunters?
 No matter how you’re hunting, you will need the proper gear and there’s no place better to pick up that gear than a local shop.
 Check out these establishments to find what you need to fill out your gear list.